pockie/mega-drive/src/content/games/sonic-2.md

 shortName: "sonic-2"
 genres: ["Platformer", "Jump ’n’ Run"]
 wikipedia: "https://en.wikipedia.org/wiki/Sonic_the_Hedgehog_2"
+release: '1992'
 ---
-**Sonic the Hedgehog** is a 1991 platform game developed by Sonic Team and published by Sega for the Sega Genesis/Mega Drive.
-The first game in the Sonic the Hedgehog franchise, it was released in North America on June 23 and in PAL regions and Japan the following month.
-Players control Sonic the Hedgehog, who can run at supersonic speeds; Sonic sets out on a quest to defeat Dr. Robotnik, a scientist who has imprisoned animals in robots and seeks the powerful Chaos Emeralds.
-The gameplay involves collecting rings as a form of health, and a simple control scheme, with jumping and attacking controlled by a single button.
+**Sonic the Hedgehog 2** is a 1992 platform game developed by Sega Technical Institute (STI) for the Sega Genesis.
+It follows Sonic as he attempts to stop Doctor Robotnik from stealing the Chaos Emeralds to power his space station.
+Like the first Sonic the Hedgehog (1991), players traverse side-scrolling levels at high speeds while collecting rings, defeating enemies, and fighting bosses.
+Sonic 2 introduces Sonic's sidekick Miles "Tails" Prower and features faster gameplay, larger levels, a multiplayer mode, and special stages featuring pre-rendered 3D graphics.